audrianadev/colourfill/README.md

-colourfill
+Colourfill
 ==========
-Colourfill is a jQuery colouring plugin that allows you to change the background colour of elements on your screen based on “choose a colour” buttons you specify.
+Colourfill is a jQuery plugin that allows you to change the background colour of elements on your screen based on “choose a colour” buttons you specify.
 Based on code I wrote for an online colouring book website - <a href="http://colourfill.ca"  target="_blank">colourfill.ca</a>.

 Author
 -------